IT3038C/IT3038C.github.io/docs/week-2.md

 clear
 ```

-Count from x to y by z’s {x..y..z}
+Count from x to y by z's {x..y..z}

 ```bash
 $ echo {0..10..2}